 - Drove to Noron-la-Poterie to visit a ceramic shop for traditional pottery

-- Returned early to Campeaux for a restful evening and a toddler haircut.
+- Returned early to Campeaux for a restful evening and a toddler haircut given by the grandmother.

 Day 5, Nantes: